diamante-io/Aurora/services/aurora/internal/docs/reference/xdr.md

 ## .X files

 Data structures in XDR are specified in an _interface definition file_ (IDL).
-The IDL files used for the DiamNet Network are available [on GitHub](https://github.com/diamnet/diamnet-core/tree/master/src/xdr).
+The IDL files used for the Diamnet Network are available [on GitHub](https://github.com/diamnet/diamnet-core/tree/master/src/xdr).